 Prolonged Exposure Therapy, also known as PE, is an evidence-based treatment for Post Traumatic Stress Disorder (PTSD).
 In this modality, individuals are guided to gradually face their trauma-related memories and feelings.
-Through facing these past traumatic events with safe guidance, clients can learn that trauma-related memories and cues are no longer dangerous and no longer need to be avoided.
+Through facing these past traumatic events with safe guidance, patients can learn that trauma-related memories and cues are no longer dangerous and no longer need to be avoided.

 Numerous well-respected studies over the past twenty years have demonstrated that PE helps notably reduce PTSD symptoms and associated depression, anger, and anxiety.
 It has been widely used in the treatment of military service members and veterans.
-In addition to reducing PTSD symptoms, PE also instills confidence, giving clients the ability to better discern safe and unsafe situations, and improves their ability to function day-to-day.
+In addition to reducing PTSD symptoms, PE also instills confidence, giving patients the ability to better discern safe and unsafe situations, and improves their ability to function day-to-day.

 Narrative Exposure Therapy (NET)

 Narrative Exposure Therapy is a counseling modality used to help people gain new perspectives on past life events and issues.
 It aims to give people distance from the stories they have constructed or “narrated” in response to these events, to “rewrite” a new narrative that better reflects their identity, goals, and ideals.
-This technique helps clients discover how their internalized reactions may have shaped their identity, take accountability for them, and find more empowering narratives in order to move forward positively.
+This technique helps patients discover how their internalized reactions may have shaped their identity, take accountability for them, and find more empowering narratives in order to move forward positively.

 This modality can help patients expand their sense of self, challenge outdated and negative belief systems, and offer a way to live that reflects a more positive, healthier belief system.